 What is Top Down Management

-Top down management is also known as autocratic leadership.
-In this management style, upper management makes all critical decisions related to strategy, budget, products, and direction.
+Top-down management is also known as autocratic leadership.
+In this management style, upper management makes all critical decisions about strategy, budget, products, and direction.
 Executives pass these decisions down the layers of the organization.
-Bottom layers of the organization are held responsible by their managers and supervisors to carry out the mission of the higher-ups.
+The bottom layers of the organization are held responsible by their managers and supervisors to carry out the mission of the higher-ups.
 Each tier of the chain of command reports to another until they reach the top.

 Of course, there are cases where middle management or even lower-level managers have a say in the decision-making process.
 However, the executives and the board of directors always make the final decisions.